l0u1sg/kard-bank-api/README.md

-    fetchBalance 		=> Know the remaining balance on the Kard fetchID				=> Know your internal Kard ID fetchTransaction	=> See the latest transactions between two date
+    fetchBalance 		=> Know the remaining balance on the Kard fetchID				=> Know your internal Kard ID fetchTransaction	=> See the latest transactions between two date cashBackOffers		=> See current cashback offers
+    askParentForMoney 	=> Ask parents for money